-"The first sentence of CC&R Section 6.12 (b) states: "Garage doors shall be kept closed at all times except when in use."
+The first sentence of CC&R Section 6.12 (b) states: "Garage doors shall be kept closed at all times except when in use."
 Homeowners who wish to ventilate their garage for energy efficiency reasons, should not leave their garage doors partially nor fully open to do so.
 Also, installation of vents in garage doors are not permitted.
 However, the ARC will consider written proposals for appropriate wall or roof vents.
 Specific guidelines & requirements for garage ventilation proposals are displayed on the Arbor Hill website's ARC Info webpage.
 Be sure to read through those guidelines carefully before writing your garage ventilation proposal to the ARC.
-Particularly because such modifications affect the exterior of the house, and because proper removal of the vents could be quite costly, remember that written prior approval from the ARC is required before you begin purchase or construction of such garage ventilation systems."
+Particularly because such modifications affect the exterior of the house, and because proper removal of the vents could be quite costly, remember that written prior approval from the ARC is required before you begin purchase or construction of such garage ventilation systems.

 - Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website. - Cross-references: Quote above is of ARC Standard titled "Garage Vents" in its entirety.
-CC&R Section 6.12(b).
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions of CC&R Section 6.12(b).